 - make sure other medical problems you may have, such as diabetes, high blood pressure, and heart or lung problems, are under control

 - review what you can expect during and after the surgery, and what risks and complications may result from the operation

-- review what medication you will need to take or stop taking before surgery
+- review what medication you’ll need to take or stop taking before surgery

 - give you advice on how to quit smoking at least a few weeks before your surgery

 You must take some important steps before your surgery is scheduled.
-For example, do not take any medications that affect blood clotting.
+For example, don’t take any medications that affect blood clotting.
 Examples include: